-According to a 2013 review of clinical trials, curcumin, the compound that gives turmeric its golden color, may help reduce inflammation that leads to heart disease.
+According to a 2013 of clinical trials, curcumin, the compound that gives turmeric its golden color, may help reduce inflammation that leads to heart disease.
 It may also reduce total cholesterol and bad cholesterol in the body while increasing good cholesterol.
 This can help prevent atherosclerosis.

 Alfalfa sprouts aren’t well-studied for heart health.
 Still, many people claim alfalfa is a magic bullet for lowering cholesterol.
-One study found the saponins in alfalfa extract reduced cholesterol and prevented the leaking of liver enzymes in diabetic rats.
+One found the saponins in alfalfa extract reduced cholesterol and prevented the leaking of liver enzymes in diabetic rats.